 Textile Industry

-The flying shuttle, spinning jenny, and water frame revolutionised textile production, laying the foundation for industrialisation.
+Innovations like the flying shuttle revolutionised textile production, laying the foundation for proper industrialisation.

 A steam locomotive going over a bridge.